How to set up a subaccount

 3

-You must verify your email address and phone number for your parent Porkbun account in order to use a subaccount.
-You can verify your email address and phone number in the blue Account Details box on your Account Settings page.
+You must verify your email address and phone number for your parent Porkbun account in order to create a subaccount.
+You can verify your email address and phone number in the blue "Account Owner and Recovery" section of your Account Settings page.

 4

-Once your email address and phone number are verified, click on ACCOUNT in the top-right corner and select Subaccounts.
+Once your email address and phone number are verified, click on ACCOUNT in the top-right corner and select "Subaccounts".

 5